 Mix with fingers using the sheeting method, until butter is broken into smaller pieces and still visible.
 How to use sheeting method: Begin sheeting the butter by pressing the cubes of butter between thumb and forefinger in a "snapping" motion, giving you long sheets of butter.
 You want these long sheet present in the final product.

 Add water mixture a little at a time, gently mixing until dough comes together.
 Knead a few times for mixture to come together.
+Keeping adding a additional cold water, a little at a time so the dough will form into a sticky ball.

 Wrap in plastic wrap and place in refrigerator to rest for 30 minutes.